xfortisfye/GCCF/06-lab.md

 > Note: If you see AccessDeniedException, wait a minute and run the previous command again.

 4. As you can see, you gave Username 2 view access to the Cloud Storage bucket.

-## Test your understanding
-1. Google Cloud Pub/Sub service allows applications to exchange messages reliably, quickly, and asynchronously.
-- [x] True
-- [x] False

-2. A _____ is a shared string that allows applications to connect with one another.
-- [x] subscription
-- [x] message
-- [x] topic